garychl/ai-file-manager/README.md

 * It is not easy to have a taxonomy that suits your need every time.
 Because a research paper is sometimes interdisciplinary or it invovles serveral concepts in a surprising way.

-The ideal file manager provides two modes: supervised and unspuervised.

 ## Use Case

 * You find a new research paper online but you do not have time to read at that moment.
 Over time you may accumulate a lot of unread papers.
 This app can help tagging the papers you saved locally and add the tags to the metadata.